sigmacoy/sigmacoy/README.md

   • Self-learner and love solving problems through repetitions and pattern-recognition. <br>
   • I believe complex codebase becomes simple when you truly understand it. <br>

+## Goals

+  • To work for an overseas company as a Filipino and relocate abroad for that job position. <br>
+  • It is my dream to work overseas and I am fully committed to making it happen. <br>

 ## My Skill Set

   • C, C++, Java, Python, Git and Github